sotiriosc/portfolioPortalReact/README.md

 ### Motivation

-To create a website to showcase my ailities.
+To create a website to showcase my abilities.

 ### Build